NodeScriptLang/guides/src/concepts/endpoints.md

 The easiest way to cut a first draft is from your Graph and then come to the endpoints page to refine it.
 When editing an endpoint, you can:

- - Change the request method and URI (also commonly called the pathname).
+ - Change the request method and URI (also commonly called the path name).
  - Update the Graph which this endpoint points to.
  - Change the version of the graph which is executed when the endpoint is called.